Cycling in Yorkshire & Beyond

 Stage 2 of the Tour de France 2027 is a 223km hilly stage from Keswick to Liverpool.

 The opening kilometres are in the Lake District National Park, passing along the shore of Lake Windemere.
-The route then passes through Carnforth, Morecambe and Lancaster.
+The route then heads further south through Carnforth, Morecambe and Lancaster.

 Then Stage 2 goes through Clitheroe and Blackburn; there are a couple more climbs before the riders reach Liverpool.